supervisely-ecosystem/ui-widgets-demos/charts and plots/005_line_plot/README.md

 ### decimals_in_float

-The number of fractions to display floating values in y-axis.
+The number of fractions to display floating values in `Y` axis.

 **type:** `int`